ahf/onion-tex/src/pandoc/prosa_june/slides.markdown

 ## The Tor Network

-\begin{itemize}[label=\textbullet]
-    \item An open network -- everybody can join!
+- An open network -- everybody can join!
-    \item Between 6000 and 7000 relay nodes.
+- Between 6000 and 7000 relay nodes.
-    \item Kindly hosted by various individuals, companies, and non-profit organisations.
+- Kindly hosted by various individuals, companies, and non-profit organisations.
-    \item 9 Directory Authority nodes and 1 Bridge Authority node.
+- 9 Directory Authority nodes and 1 Bridge Authority node.
-    \item What is the IPv6 story?
+- What is the IPv6 story?
-\end{itemize}

 ## The Tor Network